Consciousness Studies

 Course At a Glance

-Consciousness Studies: Ancient and Modern Perspectives is a university-style training series offered across two academic terms.
-Together we will explore core topics in consciousness, metaphysics, cosmology, and ethics, and learn how to express these ideas with clarity and integrity.
+Consciousness Studies: Ancient and Modern Perspectives is a rigorous scholar-led avocational study series offered across two terms.
+Together we will explore core topics in consciousness, metaphysics, cosmology, and ethics, and deepen our ability to express these ideas with clarity and integrity.

 Format